ch-stark/argocdpoliciesblog/blog_simplified.md

 This blog is not covering a general introduction to policies, for this it is highly recommended to check the [list](https://github.com/open-cluster-management-io/policy-collection/tree/main/blogs) of existing blogs on all details of RHACM's-Governance Framework.

-In the following we will list the advantages of deploying RHACM-Policies using Argo CD showing concrete examples.
+In the following we will list the advantages of deploying RHACM-Policies using Argo CD showing several `real-world` examples.

 ## Advantages of using Policies with ArgoCD